ple1n/organic/guide.md

 The drop-in alternative Bicalutamide

 > Elevated liver enzymes (transaminitis) are seen in about 6% of patients, but serious liver injury is rare.
 Discontinuation due to liver problems is rare, occurring in approximately 1% of cases

-List of possibilities I have experimented with, or propose.

-- Partial feminization therapy, _getting rid of masculinity_

-Combination of SERM and estrogens can ideally achieve an androgynous phenotype, while suppressing growth of boobs.

-[Experimental log](./ralox.md) documented my brief experimentation with Raloxifene-esters.

-- Castration therapy, _a return to childhood_

-Yet again, I am offering the option of doing daily _Triptorelin_ injection which can be readily obtained from research chemical suppliers.

-Triptorein has longest half life of the available GnRHs.
-Initially the drug is given daily; after GnRH gets desensitized, injections are given at a less frequency.

 ### Topical drugs, the preparation